 How Much is Too Much?

-While these numbers fall below risk tolerances established by the U.S. Environmental Protection Agency (EPA), at least one scientific study indicates a concentration of glyphosate as low as one Part Per Trillion (PPT) may be sufficient to disrupt function of the human endocrine system and may stimulate the growth of breast cancer cells.
+While these numbers fall below risk tolerances established by the U.S. Environmental Protection Agency (EPA), at least one scientific study indicates a concentration of glyphosate as low as one Part Per Trillion (PPT) may be sufficient to disrupt the function of the human endocrine system and may stimulate the growth of breast cancer cells.